 Zeina Zaatari, ArabAmCC Director, firstname.lastname@example.org; https://arabamcc.uic.edu/

-Amalia Pallares, Associate Chancellor & Vice Provost for Diversity, email@example.com; diversity.uic.edu/ccusc
+Amalia Pallares, Vice Chancellor for Diversity, Equity and Engagement, email@example.com; diversity.uic.edu/ccusc